TongTY/Individual-Project/README.md

     1.1 '3_final_sv0.008cv0.09.json' is the final data I will use for visualisation.
  2. Under 'MathPair'<br/>
     1.1 'First50Subset.java'
+ 3. 'Final_Presentation'.

 ## Files:

+### Final_Presentation:
+This folder will be used to store the final version of my work.

 ### MathPairs_Java:
 The folder for storing the code and files used in finding association-rule pairs of MathDataBase.
 1. 'MTagCombo.txt' is the original data that I used for finding association rules